How to Hike Mt. Dabajian, the Banknote Mountain: The Easiest and Most Difficult Way

 You can see more options after clicking the Play button.

-If you have a bigger group, hiring a pickup service is recommended.
+If you have a bigger group, hiring a private car is recommended.

 If you don't want to hike on Dalu Forest Road, 34 km round trips, you can rent or ride your own bike to the actual trailhead near Madara River 馬達拉溪.
 Shei-Pa National Park relaxed the regulations of riding a bike, except for electric bikes, on May 20th, 2022, for one year.